 Park closure information:

-- Limited vehicle access (County, Contractor, and Resident) and no walk-in access from 75th Place West.
+- Only limited vehicle access (County, Contractor, and Resident) from 75th Place West.

-- No kayak beach camping will be permitted during construction.
+- Kayak beach access and camping is prohibited during construction.

 Construction Timeline (Tentative): June 15, 2021 to spring 2022